 A useful affiliate platform should reduce reconciliation pressure, give finance cleaner payout validation, and make partner performance easier to defend internally.
 If the workflow still depends on exports, manual checks, and conflicting numbers, the software is not giving the operator enough control.

-For operators that want more than a stand-alone affiliate dashboard, SDLC Corp is positioned as part of a broader operator-controlled environment.
+For operators that want more than a stand-alone affiliate dashboard, SDLC Corp helps build affiliate software workflows inside a broader operator-controlled iGaming environment.

 Top Key Features

-- Broader iGaming alignment: a better fit when affiliate workflows need to connect with online casino software, white-label casino solution, or a full turnkey casino solution.
+- Broader iGaming alignment: useful when affiliate workflows need to connect with online casino software, white-label casino solution, or a full turnkey casino solution.

 Pricing